Ree6-Applications/Ree6/README.md

 - 100% adjustable messages

 ## Disclaimer
-Please be aware that im a Student and can't work full-time on the Bot, and that I am paying for every costs that comes up keep this Project alive!
+Please be aware that im a Student and can't work full-time on the Bot, and that I am paying for every costs that comes up to keep this Project alive!
 Im thankful for every donation that I receive on [Ko-fi](https://ko-fi.com/presti).

 # Used APIs.
 - [JDA](https://github.com/DV8FromTheWorld/JDA)